ouya/docs/adobe-air.md

         public function Main()
         {
-			// create the native interface and initialize the OUYA native extension _mOuyaNativeInterface = new OuyaNativeInterface();
+			// create the native interface and initialize the RazerSDK native extension _mRazerSDKNativeInterface = new RazerSDKNativeInterface();

-			// initialize the OUYA plugin
+			// initialize the RazerSDK plugin
-			_mOuyaNativeInterface.OuyaInit();
+			_mRazerSDKNativeInterface.RazerSDKInit(SECRET_API_KEY);

 			// add an event listener for each frame addEventListener(Event.ENTER_FRAME, fl_EnterFrameHandler_1);